I Don't Care (2NE1 song): Background and release

 On June 25, 2009, YG Entertainment announced that a new single, titled "I Don't Care", would be released on July 1, with the group's debut mini-album set to be released soon thereafter on July 8.
 The single follows the first lead single "Fire", which was released in May and was met with positive critical and commercial reception.
 The song marked a change in the group's image, as "Fire" showcased a stronger and edgier feel; in contrast, YG Entertainment CEO Yang Hyun-suk stated that "I Don't Care" would enable the group to display a softer and more feminine image.
 In an interview, member CL stated that the song was "a warning message for the men and advice for the women".
-"I Don't Care" was then officially released for digital download and streaming on July 1, 2009 as the second single off of the mini-album.
+"I Don't Care" was then officially released for digital download and streaming on July 1, 2009, as the second single off of the mini-album.

-Two remixes of "I Don't Care" were also recorded and made available for digital download, an unplugged reggae version mix that was released on September 3, 2009 and a remix by former 1TYM rapper Song Baek-kyoung which was released on September 28.
+Two remixes of "I Don't Care" were also recorded and made available for digital download, an unplugged reggae version mix that was released on September 3, 2009, and a remix by former 1TYM rapper Song Baek-kyoung which was released on September 28.
+The reggae mix was a more laid-back and reggae-tinged version of the song.
+It was arranged by Sunwoo Jung-ah, who also arranged and composed 2NE1's later single It Hurts (Slow), and features instruments such as wah wah guitars, horns, and timbales.
 The reggae mix was later added to the group's debut studio album To Anyone (2010).
-A Japanese-language version of the track was additionally recorded and included as part of the group’s first Japanese studio album titled Collection, which was released by YGEX on March 28, 2012.
+A Japanese-language version of the track was additionally recorded and included as part of the group's first Japanese studio album titled Collection, which was released by YGEX on March 28, 2012.

 On December 21, 2020, more than 11 years after its release, the song trended in the Philippines following a domestic incident that occurred a day earlier.